 However, if you are only going to use one treatment tool - at least in North America - renting a good quality, hand-pump filter is the best solution.
 Common trail wisdom says that a filter is all you need because viruses aren't the problem here in the States; bacteria are, and filters will catch most bacteria.
 The argument continues that viruses are only a significant problem in other countries - the infamous Montezuma's Revenge, for instance, that is encountered south of the border.
 I've never gotten sick drinking water that was only filtered, and not further treated.

 We rent a couple of different models, from Katadyn and MSR.
 Both are very popular and well reviewed, and very reliable out in the field.
 They have few mechanical parts that can go wrong at the wrong time.
 You'll get good pump volume without a lot of pumping effort, for about 12 ounces added to your pack.
-Or go with the group filter option that uses gravity to pull the water through the filter, from a "dirty" container into a clean one.
+Or go with the group filter option that uses gravity to pull the water through the filter, from a "dirty" container into a clean one (call us about that one).
 If you have a large group, the gravity filters may be more efficient, and many solo backpackers take them out as well due to the convenience.
 Either approach, our low rental rate is quite frankly a small price to pay to avoid praying to the porcelain gods upon your return. an alterntive to renting, but with similar protections is a purchase item at about the same cost as a rental, with some pros and cons - the Lifestraw water filter.